openhab/openhab-docs/_addons_uis/org.openhab.ui/doc/components/oh-label-item.md

 </PropBlock>
 <PropBlock type="TEXT" name="actionCommand" label="Action Command">
   <PropDescription>
-    Command to send to the item.
-If "toggle item" is selected as the action, only send the command when the state is different
+    Command to send to the Item.
+If "Toogle Item" is selected as the action, only send the command when the state is different
   </PropDescription>
 </PropBlock>
 <PropBlock type="TEXT" name="actionCommandAlt" label="Action Toggle Command">
   <PropDescription>
-    Command to send to the item when "toggle item" is selected as the action, and the item's state is equal to the command above
+    Command to send to the Item when "Toggle Item" is selected as the action, and the Item's state is equal to the command above
   </PropDescription>
 </PropBlock>
 <PropBlock type="TEXT" name="actionOptions" label="Command Options">
   <PropDescription>
-    Comma-separated list of options; if omitted, retrieve the command options from the item dynamically.
+    Comma-separated list of options; if omitted, retrieve the command options from the Item dynamically.
 Use <code>value=label</code> format to provide a label different than the option.
   </PropDescription>
 </PropBlock>
 <PropBlock type="TEXT" name="actionRule" label="Rule" context="rule">